elegantthemes/d5-extension-example-modules/README.md

 You can find the Divi 4 modules in the `divi-4/modules` folder.
 You can use these modules as a reference for your migration process.
 Currently, we have converted the `Divi4Module` module from Divi 4 to Divi 5 and `Divi4OnlyModule` module is only for Divi 4.

 ## Module Conversion
 You can find the module conversion process in the `src/components/d4-module` folder.
 You can use this process for your migration process.
 Also, maybe you need to convert the module attributes to new format.
 Most of will be done automatically.
-But some conversion need to be declare in the `src/module-exceptions.ts` file.

 ## Module Icons
 You can find the module icons in the `src/icons` folder.
 You can use these icons for module icon.
 You can also add your own icons in this folder.